quicwg/base-drafts/draft-ietf-quic-tls.md

 improvements for connection establishment over previous versions.
-Absent packet loss, most new connections can be established and secured within a single round trip; on subsequent connections between the same client and server, the client can often send application data immediately, that is, zero round trip setup.
+Absent packet loss, most new connections can be established and secured within a single round trip; on subsequent connections between the same client and server, the client can often send application data immediately, that is, using a zero round trip setup.

 This document describes how the standardized TLS 1.3 can act a security component of QUIC.
 The same design could work for TLS 1.2, though few of the